 Physical Description

-Sheemie was a slight, unassuming young man with a perpetually disheveled appearance that mirrored his simple lifestyle.
-His large, expressive eyes often reflected a blend of curiosity and vulnerability.
-Though physically unimposing, his energetic movements and bright, if sometimes confused, demeanor gave him an air of childlike innocence.
+Sheemie was a slight, unassuming young man with a perpetually disheveled appearance.
+He had large, expressive eyes.
+His energetic movements and bright, if sometimes confused, demeanor gave him an air of childlike innocence.
 Over time, the strain of using his newfound powers left a toll on his body, adding a layer of weariness to his once-vivid features.

 Personality & Traits

-Characterized by an unwavering kindness and deep-seated loyalty, Sheemie is one of the most gentle people either ka-tet meets in his journey.
-Though often underestimated due to his mental limitations, he possessed an inner strength and bravery that surfaced when those he cared for were in danger.
-His simplicity of thought belied a profound sense of empathy and moral clarity, which guided his actions even in the face of great peril.
+Characterized by an unwavering kindness and deep-seated loyalty, Sheemie is one of the most gentle people either ka-tet meets in their journeys.
+Though often underestimated due to his mental limitations, he possessed an inner strength and bravery that surfaced whenever those he cared for were in danger.
+Beneath his simpleminded nature lay a profound sense of empathy and morality, which guided his actions even in the face of danger.

 Despite his selflessness, Sheemie carried a lingering sense of guilt over his perceived failures, particularly his inability to save Susan Delgado.
 This guilt fueled his determination to aid Roland’s ka-tet whenever possible, often at great personal risk.
 His capacity for loyalty and sacrifice made him a beloved companion and an unexpected hero in the fight to protect the Dark Tower.